panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 Later, when invoking the bound function `greetAliens()`, `this` equals `aliens` inside that function.

+Again, using a bound function you can emulate the method invocation.

 ## 4. Arrow functions as methods

 Using an arrow function as a method isn't recommended, and here's why.

-Let's define the `greet()` as a method, but using the arrow function syntax:
+Let's define the `greet()` method as an arrow function:

 ```javascript
 const world = {